PROMO : GET UP TO 20% OFF ON LIVE CLASSES + 2 SELF-PACED COURSES FREE!! - SCHEDULE CALL

-You must be thinking that in today’s digital era why do we need manual testing.
+You must be thinking that in today’s digital era why do we need manual testing?
 Trust me when I say that manual testing is equally important as automated testing because you can test whatever you want at any time you want.
-You can perform random tests which are not possible for automated testing.
 This is why manual testing is and will always be a need.
-This, in turn, means there would always be vacancies for the individuals who are into manual testing.
+This, in turn, means there would always be vacancies for individuals who are into manual testing.
 In case you are about to sit for an interview for a job role requiring manual testing skills then I am sure you would benefit from this blog.
 We have collated the most commonly asked questions in an interview session based on manual testing to help you in your interview preparation.

 1) .
 What is Software Testing?